cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 Consequently, it is generally not possible for two parties to exchange value online without involving a trusted third party to handle the settlement process and update their ledgers, as well as account balances.

-At a high level, Bitcoin solves the double-spending problem by replacing the trusted, central ledger-keepers with a decentralized and distributed network of ledger-keepers.
+At a high level, Bitcoin solves the double-spending problem by replacing the trusted, central ledger-keepers with a decentralized and distributed ledger that is maintained by a large network of ledger-keepers.
 Each member of the network has an exact replica of the ledger.
 In addition, no one can update the ledger without establishing consensus with the other ledger-keepers.

 ![Double-spending problem due to insufficient funds](images/00_04_double_spending-01.png)